HassoPlattnerInstituteHCI/bis-rogue/README.md

 #### 0. Check

-- 0.1: Have you run `git submodule update --remote --recursive` on this repository?
+- 0.1: Have you run `git submodule update --remote --init --recursive` on this repository?

 #### 1. Connect the Player to the Me-Handle